caronc/apprise/README.md

     tag='admin',
 )

-# If you want to notify absolutely everything (reguardless of whether
+# If you want to notify absolutely everything (regardless of whether
 # it's been tagged or not), just use the reserved tag of 'all':
 apobj.notify(
     body='send a notification to our admin group', title='Attention Admins',
-    # notify absolutely everything loaded, reguardless on wether
+    # notify absolutely everything loaded, regardless on wether
     # it has a tag associated with it or not:
     tag='all',
 )